-where $\kappa=\partial_s\phi$ is the curvature and $\vec{n}$ is the unit normal vector.
+with $\kappa=\partial_s\phi$, the curvature and $\vec{n}$, the unit normal vector.
 The head of the filament ($s=0$) is subject to a localized force $\vec{P}$ that balances the load integral and thereby fixes its position.
 The tail ($s=L$) is naturally force-free, and the two boundary conditions are vanishing torques at the head and tail of the filament:

 The local velocity is expressed through